rccordell/feeling-responsive/pages/schedule.md

 ## Friday, March 30: The Book is Dead (Long Live the Book)

-{% include alert info='Lab 12a: Interactive Fiction' %}
+{% include alert info='Lab 12a: Paper Circuits' %}

 Read: